 We would never expect you to hire us without having all the information you need to make an educated decision.
 We welcome you to meet with us for a free consultation to discuss the details of your case.
 Your attorney can advise you as to whether or not you have a legitimate case of retaliation on your hands and can offer guidance on the next steps to bring your case to court.

 Reach out to us today to make an appointment for your free consultation.
 There is no obligation to sign with us, but after speaking with one of our attorneys and getting all of your questions answered, we're sure you'll want to.
-Call 800-905-1856 today to get started.
+Call our sexual harassment attorney at 800-905-1856 today to get started.